 "MIL-STD-1913 (Picatinny) grooves are .206″ wide and have a center-to-center width of .394".
 The placement of these grooves has to be consistent in order for it to be a true 'Picatinny' MIL-STD system.
 Weaver systems have a .180" width of recoil groove and are not necessarily consistent in a center-to-center measurement from one groove to the next." - Brownells

 The depth of the slots is another point.
 Picatinny rails have a depth of 3.00 mm, allowing for a secure attachment.
-Weaver rails are usually flatter, and the depth is less uniform, which can affect stability.
+Weaver rails are usually shallower, and the depth is less uniform, which can affect stability.

 In addition to these dimensions, the design of the profile also plays a role in functionality and stability.